Meaning: Donburi (Don) vs Donburi-Bachi vs Donburi-Mono

-When you think of food containers unique to Japan, what comes to mind?
-As you know, we Japanese sometimes pack foods in a plastic box called “Bento-Bako (弁当箱)” to make it easy to carry them.
+When you think of food containers unique to Japan, what comes to mind first?
+As you know, we Japanese sometimes pack foods in a plastic or stainless box called “Bento-Bako (弁当箱)” to make them easy to carry around.

-Speaking of Donburi, have you ever heard that there are 3 Japanese terms associated with it?
-They are “Don (丼)”, “Donburi-Mono (丼物)”, and “Donburi-Bachi (丼鉢)”.
-Actually, these 4 Japanese words partly have the same meaning, so today let me explain the difference in specific meaning between them.
+Speaking of Donburi, have you ever heard that there are 3 Japanese words associated with it?
+Actually, they are “Don (丼)”, “Donburi-Mono (丼物)”, and “Donburi-Bachi (丼鉢)”, which partially have the same meaning.

-Donburi-Bachi are traditionally ceramic bowls, but in modern times it is often made from plastic.
-Besides, although Donburi-Mono are Japanese rice dishes served in Donburi-Bachi, Donburi-Bachi isn’t only for Donburi-Mono.
+Donburi or Donburi-Bachi traditionally comes in ceramic bowls, but in modern times it is often made from plastic.

 Besides, although Donburi-Mono refers to Japanese rice bowl dishes served in Donburi-Bachi, Donburi-Bachi isn’t only for Donburi-Mono, but it is also used for Japanese (noodle) soup dishes and the like, such as miso soup, ramen, udon, and soba.

 (Reference Pages: Wikipedia 丼, 丼物, 丼鉢 )